-- Substance Use Disorder Intake & Level of Care Placement Assessment (Comprehensive) - replaces the DMH requirements for the Initial Assessment & Placement Assessment. - Substance Use Disorder Level of Care Placement Assessment (Non-Comprehensive) is required in addition to using the Initial Assessment. - Substance Use Disorder Level of Care Placement Addendum The Initial Assessment and the Substance Use Disorder Level of Care Placement Addendum must be completed if the provider opts to use one of the alternate Placement Assessments approved by DMH.
-The approved alternate Placement Assessments are as follow: - Dimensional Assessment for Patient Placement Engagement and Recovery-3 (DAPPER-3) - Level of Care Index- 3 (LOC-3)
+- Substance Use Disorder Intake & Level of Care Placement Assessment (Comprehensive)

-Providers are responsible for purchasing the copyrights of these tools prior to embedding into an Electronic Health Record (EHR) system.
+replaces the DMH requirements for the Initial Assessment & Placement Assessment.
+This all-inclusive comprehensive assessment does not have to be combined with any other assessment(s).
+This assessment can be used for MH Only persons but is not required.
+If this is the selected assessment for MH Only, various components in the Treatment Formulation and Disposition sections are not required. - Substance Use Disorder Level of Care Placement Assessment (Non-Comprehensive) is required in addition to using the Initial Assessment.
+This option is only applicable to providers choosing to continue using the original Initial Assessment.
+These two assessments, when administered concurrently, supplement each other. - Substance Use Disorder Level of Care Placement Addendum The Initial Assessment and the Substance Use Disorder Level of Care Placement Addendum must be completed if the provider opts to use one of the alternate Placement Assessments approved by DMH.
+The approved alternate Placement Assessments are as follow: - Dimensional Assessment for Patient Placement Engagement and Recovery-3 (DAPPER-3) - Level of Care Index- 3 (LOC-3) Providers are responsible for purchasing the copyrights of these tools prior to embedding into an Electronic Health Record (EHR) system.

-The Substance Use Disorders Level of Care (LOC) Intake and Placement Assessment is used to document pertinent information that will be used as part of the process for determining what service, combination of services, or level of care placement might best meet a person's stated/presenting need(s).
-The information gathered is both historical as well as what is currently happening in a person's life.
+The Substance Use Disorders Level of Care (LOC) Intake and Placement Assessment is used to document pertinent information that will be used as part of the process for determining what service, combination of services, or level of care placement might best meet an persons stated/presenting need(s).
+The information gathered is both historical as well as what is currently happening in an person's life.
 This assessment will allow for the gathering of sufficient multidimensional information and matching of needed services to justify the need for placement in a particular level of care.
-This comprehensive biopsychosocial assessment, risk/severity rating, and immediate need profile is necessary to ensure people are receiving individualized, adaptable, and interdisciplinary care that incorporates both inpatient, outpatient, and/or ongoing continuing care.
+This comprehensive biopsychosocial assessment, risk/severity rating, and immediate need profile is necessary to ensure persons are receiving personized, adaptable, and interdisciplinary care that incorporates both inpatient, outpatient, and/or ongoing continuing care.

-This LOC Intake and Placement Assessment is required for people with Substance Use and Co-Occurring (Mental Health and Substance Use) Disorders.
+This LOC Intake and Placement Assessment is required for persons with Substance Use and Co-Occurring (Mental Health and Substance Use) Disorders.
 Providers are at liberty to collect information from the person by way of interview or questionnaire (i.e, person can complete assessment items in the lobby or take home and return).